ennnbeee/ennnbeee.github.io/content/posts/Windows-Update-Rings-Odd-Even.md

 Well Azure AD dynamic groups are you friend on this one, and they may not be as powerful as SCCM collection queries, but they get the job done.

-Here is quick way to split production phased deployments of WUfB rings to dynamic device groups, based based on the device name.
+Here is quick way to split production phased deployments of WUfB rings to dynamic device groups, based on the device name.

 ## Sample Devices
 Lets use the following device names as examples: